By Trae Jacobs,

 Secondary Chromecast Device

-- First, select which device (mobile phone, for example) that you want to use as your mobile hotspot.
+- Select which device (a mobile phone, for example) you want to use as your mobile hotspot.

 - Your hotspot device should now show up on your Wi-Fi options.

 - Using your Chromecast device, connect to the Wi-Fi network that has the name of your hotspot network.